kraklin/elm-pages-blog-starter/README.md

 - easy to start with
 - easy to style and change
 - prefer elm packages over JS
-- nice default layout that is
+- nice default layout that is responsive
-  - accessible
-  - responsive

 # Roadmap